 What about the dryer, you ask?
 I’ll be blunt: the dryer will ruin the elastic.
 I don’t care what temperature you use.
 Elastic is key to the bra’s function, and, as outlined above, elastic needs to be cared for properly.

 All of this means one thing: hand washing and air-drying are key to cleaning the bra.
 To wash a bra, use lukewarm water and a gentle detergent.
 Gentle is the operative word.
-I like Eucalan since they sell handy travel packets.
+I like Eucalan or Soak since they are available in handy travel packets.